lalpert/onedown/content/posts/irene.md

 * To discover further new particles, more powerful accelerators are needed, such as the Large Hadron Collidor.
 So SLAC has pivoted to use its accelerator for other things.
 * One cool project we learned about is the [Linac Coherent Light Source (LCLS)](https://lcls.slac.stanford.edu/overview).
 Electrons are shot down the linear accelerator while being "wiggled" side to side with magnets.
 The electrons give off X-rays via synchrotron radiation that are up to a billion times as powerful as normal X-rays.
 These X-rays are then used to take femtosecond-length pictures, which can capture "stop-motion animation" of extremely fast processes like chemical reactions in progress.

 Here's a picture from the tour.
 The long silver tube on the left is the detector that records the images from the X-rays.
-The silver square just beyond the tube is where the electrons and X-rays come out from at the end of a 0.7-mile-long tube.
+The silver square with a small black hole just beyond the detector is where the electrons and X-rays come out from at the end of their 0.7-mile-long trip down the accelerator.

-{{<smallimg src="/images/slac1.jpg" alt="SLAC">}}
+{{<smallimg src="/images/slac1.jpg" alt="SLAC" width="600px">}}

 Irène Joliot-Curie would be impressed!